JChakravorthy/kinesis-analytics-data-generator/README.md

 Anyone who knows regular SQL from using a database like Oracle say will have no trouble getting to grips with the slightly unusual windowing features of Kinesis Analytics (or KA as I'll call it from now on).

-Testing KA apps just got a little bit easier with the introduction by Amazon recently of the Kinesis Data Generator utility.
-This utility which is web-based allows you define a template for test data in pretty much any format you like - structured like CSV for example or completely unstructued -and will send 1000's of test records per second into your chosen Kinesis Stream or Fire Hose that correspond to the format defined in your schema.
-As it's web-based and password protected you need to set up an AWS coginto user.
+Testing KA apps just got a little bit easier with the introduction by Amazon recently of the Kinesis Data Generator (KDG) utility.
+This is not be confused with the Kinesis Producer Library which is an API specification where you have to write code to send data to Kinesis streams.
+The Kinesis Data Generator is a web based utility that allows you define a template for test data in pretty much any format you like - structured like JSON or CSV  or completely unstructued or semi-structured like Apache log data format- and KDG can potentially send 1000's of test records per second into your chosen Kinesis Stream or Fire Hose that correspond to the format defined in your schema.

+As KDG is a web-based utility and password protected you need to set up an AWS coginto user and specify login and password credentials befire you can use it.
 Fortunately AWS make this really easy by using a pre-defined lambda and cloudformation template.

 You can set up a cognito user by following this link https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html#configAccount